Plan your setup of Office 365 for business

 If you have fewer than 50 employees:

-Ask for help and we'll call you.
-After you buy Office 365, you can access your Microsoft 365 admin center (you don't need to run setup to get to it).
-At the bottom of your admin center page, select Need help?
+- Ask for help and we'll call you.
+After you buy Office 365, you can access the admin center (you don't need to run setup to get to it).
+At the bottom of the admin center, select Need help?
 Describe your problem, and we'll call you.

 If you have more than 50 employees, the FastTrack Onboarding Center is available to help you with your deployment.